 encouraged Ingeborg's parents to list the children she would like to have in

+her class.
 'Since I can already read, maybe I should skip a couple grades,' she

 joked to us.